ue-sho/toy-tcpip/README.md

-# Toy TCP/IP Stack - C Implementation
+# Toy TCP/IP Stack - C++ Implementation

-A simplified TCP/IP networking stack implementation in C.
+A simplified TCP/IP networking stack implementation in C++.

 ## Overview

-This project is a C implementation of a toy TCP/IP stack that can capture and process network packets using raw sockets.
+This project is a C++ implementation of a toy TCP/IP stack that can capture and process network packets using raw sockets.

 ## Prerequisites

-- GCC compiler
+- C++17 compatible compiler
 - Linux/macOS (with developer tools installed)
 - Root privileges (for raw socket operations)
+- libpcap development package

 ## Building